Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 - Fixed a bug in setBombs where a bomb could be set on a tile that was already a bomb, and therefore having less bombs on the board than expected: 2 minutes
 - Worked on fixing a bug where initialDisplay, when moved from the Main to the Grid class, would not... display (unfinished): 35 minutes

-### 2025-05-25 - Bug fixing & Finishing revealTile and flagTile
+### 2025-05-25 - Bug fixing, finishing revealTile and flagTile, and added editFirstBomb
 - Worked on typing up the DEVLOG: 10 minutes
 - Fixed a bug in setBombs where density would always be 0.0, thus making an infinite loop: 10 minutes
 - Fixed a bug in flagTile where revealed tiles could also be flagged: 5 minutes